 The City is responsible for monitoring the agreements administered under the CDBG and HOME Programs and advising subrecipients and program participants on their performance.
 The City typically goes above and beyond what is required by HUD for proper monitoring in any given year.
 On average, the City conducts both financial and programmatic monitoring on an annual basis for public service projects.
 These activities undergo a desk audit review and risk analysis and includes projects while still in their required affordability period.
 The risk analysis may indicate if a site visit is warranted.
-Once the project is completed, an annual review is conducted to ensure the project is still functioning as required in the program participant contract.
+Once the project is completed, the City condoucts an annual review to ensure the project functions as required in the program participant contract.
 Additionally, the City of Gainesville has project tracking procedures that ensure all phases of the projects are executed properly.
-Although HUD suspended the CDBG Timeliness requirement for PY19, the City continues to meet test both the CDBG and HOME programs, review grant applications and the monitoring of existing projects as a focus of administrative protocols.
+The City continues to work diligently to meet all requirements of both the CDBG and HOME programs, reviewing grant applications and monitoring existing projects as a focus of administrative protocols.

 Monitoring guidelines require that HCD Staff consistently review open activities in IDIS and communicate with Project Managers about any concerns.
 This review ensures that accomplishment goals are achieved in order to meet a National Objective and that funds are spent and drawn down in a timely manner.
 To ensure that all HOME compliance deadlines are met, an internal spreadsheet has been designed to help track the status of housing projects.
-Staff from the Office of Housing & Community Development periodically review the expenditures rates of HOME projects as well as the development schedule to ensure that expenditures and completion deadlines are met.
-The Housing & Community
+Staff from the Office of Housing &

-Development staff continues to monitor affordable housing projects to ensure they meet long term compliance with affordability and regulatory requirements.
+Community Development periodically review the expenditures rates of HOME projects as well as the development schedule to ensure that expenditures and completion deadlines are met.
+The Housing & Community Development staff continues to monitor affordable housing projects to ensure they meet long term compliance with affordability and regulatory requirements.
 All monitoring efforts delineated above are being implemented in order to meet City goals and objectives as outlined in the Consolidated Plan.
 The City seeks to select a minimum of 10% of CDBG and HOME funded subrecipients to perform in-depth monitoring to maintain compliance and thresholds.
 As the nation continues to recover from the COVID-19 pandemic and other related health concerns, on-site monitoring will be reviewed, along with any possible staff constraints.

-Standards and Procedures Used for Monitoring
+Standards and Procedures Used for Monitoring - 1